top of page

 5. What do you think is the most rewarding part about teaching Douglas and other differently-abled people?
 How do you think they express themselves differently compared to other normal people?

-When I embarked on this project, there were three kids that were on the autism spectrum.
-Douglas was the most highly functional, so I didn’t have as many problems as my other friends who mentored two on the lower end of the spectrum – there were more behavioral and coordination issues.
-Douglas is a very good boy, but he processes instructions poorly.
-We grasp what people say and understand quickly but for Douglas, he would nod his agreement and say he understands,…but you realise this was not so when he acts on it.
+When I started this project, there were three kids on the autism spectrum.
+Douglas was the most functional, so I had fewer problems than my friends who mentored two on the lower spectrum – there were more behavioural and coordination issues.
+Douglas is a good boy, but he processes instructions poorly.
+We understand what people say quickly but for Douglas, he nods and says he understands but this is not so when he acts on it.
 So, close observation and supervision is required.
-They also lack social skills and may say something inept -they don’t actually mean to be rude, it is just how they express themselves.
-The most rewarding part…well, when you see their works being imprinted on merchandise and appreciated as unique gifts!
-His lacquer trays sold out at the launch of the I’m able collective bazaar in 2019 and have been a hot favourite on travel mugs and drawstring backpacks!
-Many corporates and agencies appreciate his work and support him, he was especially excited when President Halimah Yacob was presented with his works and when he was invited to attend corporate events.
-Twenty-seven framed prints of the artworks of shophouses and playgrounds were given away by Ms Sim Ann, Snr Minister of State, MICA at an international corporate event.
-He got to interact and take photos with like-minded alumni recognised for their contribution in bringing Singaporeans and world communities together to strengthen ties and to effect positive change and had his works distributed worldwide.
-It was an exciting time for him.
-Was very happy for him.
+They also lack social skills and may say something inept -they don’t mean to be rude, it is just how they express themselves.
+The most rewarding part…well, when you see their works on merchandise and appreciated as unique gifts!
+His lacquer trays sold out at the launch of the “I’m able” collective bazaar in 2019 and have been popular on travel mugs and drawstring backpacks!

-Archival museum quality canvas – Shophouse (A3) Quintessential SG shophouses along Koon Seng Road – from $100
+Archival museum quality canvas – Shophouse (A3) Quintessential SG shophouses along Koon Seng Road

 6. Being an artist is sometimes quite competitive - do you think that your students might face some challenges when it comes to this area?